 It’s a highly affordable model that can fit in even a tiny corner while still providing 24 ounces worth of espresso shots and up to 10 capsules used before you have to think about emptying them out.

-The model also comes with LED water detection levels, options for espresso or lungo sizes, auto power off, and other Nespresso machine features that make the machine easier.
+The model also comes with 20 bar pressure, options for espresso or lungo sizes, auto power off, and other Nespresso machine features that make the machine easier.
 Essentially, you get all the benefits in a smaller, less expensive package.
-The important note here is that there are no milk-oriented features, so you’ll need to care of your latte needs by yourself.

 The reason many people don’t get an espresso machine is because they already need/have a coffeemaker, and don’t really see the point in having both.
-The Vertuo line is designed to help solve that problem, and the Evoluo is one of the best products born from it.
+The Creatista Plus is designed to help solve that problem, and this is one of the best products born from it.

-The heat-up time for coffee is particularly short, the 40-ounce water tank particular large for meeting coffee needs, and overall this hybrid model is everything you need for juggling both coffee and espresso.
+The heat-up time for coffee is super short at only 3 seconds, the 60-ounce water tank particular large for meeting coffee needs, and overall this hybrid model is everything you need for juggling both coffee and espresso.
 However, make sure you have enough Nespresso machine capsules for both options, or someone might feel left out.

 How do we compare Nespresso machine models?
 At first glance, Nespressos may look like they all do the same thing – turn capsules into espresso shots.
 But beyond this are a number of additional features that we used to pick the best rated Nespresso machine.